KingDuckZ/vectorwrapper/README.md

 ## Motivation ##
 ### Short version ###
-A vector wrapper is mainly useful if used as an adapter between vectors from different libraries.
-It basically removes the need to explicitly construct a vector of type B when you have a vector of type A.
+A vector wrapper is useful if used as an adapter between vectors from different libraries.
+It removes the need to explicitly construct a vector of type B when you have a vector of type A.
-It's roughly equivalent to using a reinterpret_cast on your vectors, but the code tries really hard to make sure the cast is valid in all cases, wrapping it nicely behind a clean interface.
-Implicit constructors also allow to convert easily from one type to the other.
+It's roughly equivalent to using a reinterpret_cast on your vectors, but the code tries really hard to make sure the cast is valid in all cases, wrapping safety checks nicely behind a clean interface.
+Implicit constructors also allow to convert easily from one type to the other (if enabled at build time).

 ### Long version ###
 We all need vectors in our code, and there are quite a few implementations out there.
 They all do their job, and in terms of interface they are pretty similar to each other, but not *exactly* the same thing.